Why Music Is Your Language Learning Secret Weapon

 Celebrate music with us!

-As you may know, World Music Day is on June 21st 2022 - which got us thinking about the link between music and language learning.
+Our Memrise Music lessons were inspired by the strong link between music and language learning.
 As our CEO, Steve Toy, says “... listening to native speakers actually speak the words you have just learned, or sing them, is by far the most effective method... and what better way to do that than listening to songs you like?”

 Music is proven to be one of the best ways to learn a language.
 Studies show that music can speed up the learning process through the use of melody and our brains' ability to recall these rather than a collection of words - pretty cool huh?